Dittz/Learning_Python/README.md

 # Learning_Python
- Repository for python exercises from different places.
+ Repository for python exercises from different sources.